itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

 **NumPy** (mandatory)

 Get a version of NumPy that fits to python 3.2 and install it.
-On windows binaries for many python packages can be found under http://www.lfd.uci.edu/~gohlke/pythonlibs/.
+On Windows, binaries for many python packages can be found under http://www.lfd.uci.edu/~gohlke/pythonlibs/.

 **Sphinx** (optional)